bpfefferle/bearded-dragon-owners/_posts/2022-04-25-what-do-bearded-dragons-eat.md

 to be safe than sorry.
 With that said, you could always grow your own vegetables for your Bearded Dragon to eat, just be sure that your crop is free from any presticides.

-## 4) Need to Know Information

-Taking care of your reptile's food is an expected task of being a reptile owner.
-For more information of supplementing their food (dusting), gut-loading live food (live food diet), or feeding schedules, please read our care guide <a href="https://beardeddragonowners.com/bearded-dragon-care-guide.html" target="_blank">here</a>.